dustintheweb/consumeraffairs-project-alanis/README.md

 bower install
 ```

-Run `gulp serve` to preview and watch for changes
+Run `gulp serve` to preview the app and watch for changes

 Run `gulp serve:test` to run the tests in the browser